Georgia Southern vs. Arkansas State NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Georgia Southern and its opponents have not yet scored more than 65 points in a game this season.
+- Georgia Southern and its opponents have not yet combined for more than 65.5 points -- this matchup's over/under -- in a game this year.

-- Arkansas State's games have gone over 65 points in two opportunities this season.
+- Arkansas State has combined with its opponents to score more than 65.5 points in two games this season.

-- Saturday's over/under is 16.7 points higher than the combined 48.3 PPG average of the two teams.
+- The two teams combine to average 48.3 points per game, 17.2 less than the over/under in this contest.

-- These two squads surrender a combined 76.3 points per game, 11.3 more than this contest's over/under.
+- The 76.3 points per game these two squads have surrendered to opponents this season are 10.8 more than the 65.5 over/under in this contest.

 Georgia Southern Stats and Trends

-- Thus far this season Georgia Southern has one win against the spread.
+- So far this year Georgia Southern has one win against the spread.

 - Georgia Southern's games this year have gone over the total in one out of three opportunities (33.3%).

-- The Eagles have turned the ball over three times this season, five fewer than the Red Wolves have forced (8).
+- The Eagles have three giveaways this season, while the Red Wolves have eight takeaways .

 - Find the latest spread and moneyline odds for Georgia Southern at SISportsbook.